 David’s wife Carol has also noticed a transformation in his well-being.

-“By going to the gym, the social contact has increased and my confidence and self-esteem has developed.”
+“By going to the gym, the social contact has increased and my confidence and self-esteem have developed.

-“I only hope my experience encourages others to take positive action.”
+“My hope is that my experience encourages others to take positive action.”

 “I’m extremely grateful to the staff at Village Farm and thankful to them all for their motivational support.”

-Last but not least is an article from the Mayo Clinic describing the benefits of exercise for Depression:
+Last but not least is an article from the Mayo Clinic describing the benefits of exercise for Depression:²

 - Releasing feel-good brain chemicals that may ease depression (neurotransmitters and endorphins)